GRAINS-Wheat, corn, soybeans bounce ahead of U.S. holiday weekend

 CHICAGO, Sept 2 (Reuters) - U.S. wheat, corn and soybean futures rose on Friday on a short-covering bounce ahead of a three-day U.S. holiday weekend, led by strength in crude oil CLc1 and other commodities as fears waned about aggressive interest rate hikes from the Federal Reserve.

-A rally in world stocks fizzled, but the dollar .DXY eased after data that showed the U.S. labor market is starting to loosen.
-MKTS/GLOB
+A rally in world stocks fizzled, but the dollar .DXY cooled after data that showed the U.S. labor market is starting to loosen.
+MKTS/GLOB U.S. markets will be closed on Monday for the federal Labor Day holiday.

 "Broader markets are driving CBOT ags higher ...
 I think we are just seeing kind of a technical rebound after trading lower earlier this week," said Terry Reilly, senior commodity analyst with Futures International in Chicago.

-Commodity brokerage StoneX on Thursday lowered its U.S. corn yield estimate to 173.2 bushels per acre (bpa) from 176.0 in its previous monthly report released on Aug.
-2. However, for soybeans, StoneX raised its yield forecast to 51.8 bpa, from 51.3 last month.
+Commodity brokerage StoneX on Thursday lowered its U.S. corn yield estimate to 173.2 bushels per acre (bpa) from 176.0 in its previous monthly report.
+However, for soybeans, StoneX raised its yield forecast to 51.8 bpa, from 51.3 last month.

 Along with worries about a global recession, grain prices were pressured earlier this week by increasing shipments from war-torn Ukraine under a maritime agreement and competitive export prices for Russian wheat.